glotzerlab/gsd/doc/schema-hoomd.rst

     :Default: *empty*
     :Units: UTF-8

-    Implicitly define *NT*, the number of particle types, for all data chunks ``pairs/*``.
+    Implicitly define *NT*, the number of special pair types, for all data chunks ``pairs/*``.
     *M* must be large enough to accommodate each type name as a null terminated UTF-8 character string.
 Row *i* of the 2D matrix is the type name for particle type *i*.
-    By default, there are 0 pair types.
+    By default, there are 0 special pair types.

 .. chunk:: pairs/typeid